Audit Plan, Standards and Governance

 Audits Division Protocols

-The Audits Division’s protocols (PDF) describe how we carry out audit work at state agencies and outline mutual expectations that help ensure good working relationships during the course of an audit.
+The Audits Division’s protocols describe how we carry out our work at state agencies and outline mutual expectations that help ensure good working relationships during the course of an audit.